Data Contracts for Schema Registry on Confluent Cloud¶

 Current limitations are:

-- Confluent Cloud Console and Confluent Control Center do not show the new properties for Data Contracts on the schema view page, in particular metadata and rules.
+• Confluent Control Center does not show the new properties for Data Contracts on the schema view page, in particular metadata and rules.

 A data contract is a formal agreement between an upstream component and a downstream component on the structure and semantics of data that is in motion.
 A schema is only one element of a data contract.
 A data contract specifies and supports the following aspects of an agreement: